-(e) Teams may resubmit their memorials without penalty until the memorial deadline has expired.Once the memorial deadline has expired, resubmitted Memorials will be subject to a five (5) point penalty, as well as any applicable late penalties.
+(e) Teams may resubmit their memorials without penalty until the memorial deadline has expired.
+Once the memorial deadline has expired, resubmitted Memorials will be subject to a two (2) point penalty, as well as any applicable late penalties.

-(f) Equipment failure or problems will not be considered an excuse for improper formatting or late mailing of Memorials.
+(f) Equipment failure or problems will not be considered an excuse for improper formatting or late submission of Memorials.